swelborn/tomopyui/docs/install.md

 conda env create -f environment.yml
 ```

-This will install a new environment called TomoPyUI.
+This will install a new environment called tomopyui.
 To activate this environment:

 ```
 conda activate tomopyui
 ```

 Once you do that, you should see (tomopyui) instead of (base) in your anaconda prompt.
-Your last step is to install TomoPyUI.
-From the main directory (the one that has setup.py in it), run:
+This should have installed the latest release of tomopyui from PyPI.
+If you want to install the latest version from the master branch, you can run:

 ```
 pip install .
 ```

+in the tomopyui directory (the one with setup.py).

 ## Installing TomoPyUI without CUDA

-If you don't have CUDA and just want to check out the ipywidgets, you can still do that using the environment.yml in the docs folder:
+If you don't have CUDA and just want to check out the ipywidgets, you can still do that using the [environment-nocuda.yml](https://github.com/samwelborn/tomopyui/blob/main/environment-nocuda.yml) file:

 ```
 cd tomopyui